Kankincredible/Weather-Prediction/README.md

 To use this code, follow these steps:

 Clone the repository to your local machine.

-Install the required Python packages listed in `requirements.txt` by running `pip install -r requirements.txt` in your terminal.

 For more details on the implementation and methodology used in this project, please refer to the code comments and documentation.